mhSadique/learning_apps-script/readme.md

 }
 ```

-- Below is how you can select cells using notations and/or cell values:
+- How you select cells using notations and/or cell values:

 ```js
 function fun1() {